pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 end
 ```

-Only *now* do we need to make our test contingent upon the value of the passed
+Only *now* do we need to make the return value of `is_even?` contingent upon its
-in variable.
+argument.

-Only now *should* we make our test contingent upon the value of the passed
+Only now *should* we make the return value of `is_even?` contingent upon its
-in variable.
+argument.

 ```ruby
 def is_even?(num)